DeeJack/WeatherTrentino/Phase 3 - Language Definition/info.md

+# Phase 3: Language definition

-In this directory you have store all the material considered and created for the language definition phase
+This directory contains all the materials created during the language definition phase.